 When a panel of three Federal Court of Appeal judges struck down the approval of Northern Gateway, it was a massive win.
 Groups fought tooth and nail to halt a development that would have transported diluted bitumen through ecologically sensitive areas like the Great Bear Rainforest.
 Because the Government of Canada failed to adequately consult with First Nations, the project was struck down.

 While the Court gave a favourable ruling based on the lack of adequate consultation, the Court also denied several other applications for judicial review, including one by Ecojustice that asked the Court to decide whether the environmental assessment was sufficient.

 On September 21, we applied for leave to appeal that decision because it set an unfortunate precedent that could make it harder for concerned citizens to challenge environmental assessments in court.
-As we announced the launch of our appeal, supporters like you sent us many encouraging notes and asked important questions about what it means to challenge this precedent in the Supreme Court.
+As we announced the launch of our appeal, supporters like you sent us many encouraging notes and asked important questions about what it means to challenge this precedent in the Supreme Court of Canada.

 Below are the answers to your most frequently asked questions about appealing the Northern Gateway decision:

 When the Court nixed the approval for Northern Gateway, they did so on the grounds that the Government of Canada failed to adequately consult with First Nations.
 But there were several requests for judicial reviews based on flawed environmental assessments that were rejected.

 When the Court rejected those reviews, they decided it wasn’t within the Court’s purview to decide whether an assessment is legal.